 - The University Libraries operationally support the University’s compliance with and understanding of information laws, including copyright.

-- The User Advocate (part of Information and Technology Services) plays a role in enforcing compliance with IT policies and guidelines, which incorporate many of the University’s legal compliance obligations, as well as helping users navigate U-M’s IT systems and policies.
+- The User Advocate (part of Information and Technology Services) plays a role in enforcing compliance with Information Assurance, which incorporate many of the University’s legal compliance obligations, as well as helping users navigate U-M’s IT systems and policies.